Close Menu

 Matching the bolt pattern is essential when choosing new wheels for your WRX.
 For 2015 and newer models, you need a 5×114.3mm pattern.
 For 2014 and older WRX models, look for a 5x100mm pattern.

-This isn’t just about fit – the right pattern ensures your wheels are secure, maintaining safety and performance.
+This isn’t just about fitting the correct pattern, ensuring your wheels are secure, and maintaining safety and performance.

 Many aftermarket manufacturers offer WRX-specific wheels in both patterns.
-When shopping, always verify the bolt pattern.
+When shopping, always verify the bolt pattern to ensure a proper fit.

-If you’re considering wheels not marketed for WRX, they can work if the pattern matches.
-Also, check other factors like offset and width for a proper fit.
+If you’re considering wheels not explicitly designed for the WRX, they can work if the pattern matches the vehicle’s design.
+Also, consider other factors, such as offset and width, to ensure a proper fit.

-Double-checking your WRX’s year and model before purchasing is crucial to avoid costly mistakes.
+Before making your purchase, double-check your WRX’s year and model to avoid costly mistakes.

 Frequently Asked Questions (FAQs)

 Yes, larger wheels can impact acceleration and fuel efficiency.
-They may improve handling, but consider your driving needs before upsizing.
+They may improve handling, but consider your driving needs before upgrading to a larger vehicle.

 Are Aftermarket Wheels Safe for My WRX?